wanghaisheng/responsive-landing-page-starter/content/blog/en/auto-layout-for-vonage-video-application.md

 ### script.js

-This is where we initialize and make use of `opentok-layout-js`.
-We first get access to our `layoutEl` and create a global variable of `layout` function which we will call every time we need to reorganize the screen.
+This is where we initialize and make use of the Opentok Layout JS library.
+We first create a reference to our layout container, `layoutEl`.
+Then a `layout` variable is initialized and set to an Opentok Layout JS function that returns when passed in `layoutEl` and some options.

 ```js
 var layoutEl = document.getElementById('layout');